What is a Medicaid work requirement?

 Wisconsin | 2018 | N/A | Implementation delayed due to COVID | Approval withdrawn by HHS (April 2021) | No |

-Several other states (Idaho, Mississippi, South Dakota, North Carolina, Alabama, Tennessee, and Oklahoma) had submitted Medicaid work requirement waiver proposals to HHS under the Trump administration, but they were still pending when President Biden took office and were never approved.
+Several other states (Idaho, Mississippi, South Dakota, North Carolina, Alabama, Tennessee, Montana, and Oklahoma) had submitted Medicaid work requirement waiver proposals to HHS during the first Trump administration, but they were still pending when President Biden took office and were never approved.

 Footnotes